Immigrants to USA

 Family reunification is a key factor in U.S. immigration.
 Many immigrants move to the U.S. to join family members who have already settled there.

-This aspect of immigration is deeply embedded in U.S. policy, as the Immigration and Nationality Act of 1965 established a system that prioritizes family ties.
+It is an aspect of immigration that is deeply embedded in U.S. policy, as the Immigration and Nationality Act of 1965 established a system that prioritizes family ties.

 Immigrants from countries like India and Mexico typically choose to migrate out of a strong desire to reunite with loved ones, with family bonds playing a crucial role in their decision.